LohitoBurrito/ECE445_Surveillance_Drone/README.md

 <img width="435" alt="Screenshot 2024-12-12 at 11 56 08 AM" src="https://github.com/user-attachments/assets/2bd1f01a-faaf-4417-a6cb-d3bdffab5c20" />

+Here, P is the air pressure in hPa.
 I am not sure exactly how well this equation will end up estimating the altitude.
 I am also hoping there is a built in function in an Arduino BMP library we can use to do this.

 ## 10/21/24: Revised PCB and Ordered Image Sensor